lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 {{< book id="56646328" title="Send Help!" name="books/2022/send-help.jpg" width="200" >}}

 My wife reads lots of comic strips so I read some for proximity.
-This wasn't particularly fun to me but they're such a short time investment it's no big deal.
+This wasn't particularly fun to me but these books are a short time investment it's no big deal.
+I just pick one up from time to time.

 {{</ book >}}